zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import/data-import-zero-to-hero.md

 In this course, we have covered the entire process of importing data, and here are some ideas to recap:

-- Examine your data carefully to work out the schema of the target collection.
+- Examine your data to work out the schema of the target collection.

 - When creating the target cluster, select the cloud provider that hosts the source data to be imported.